Øresundståg: Operations

 Passengers can encounter both Danish and Swedish staff on the trains over the Øresund Bridge.
 Tickets can be bought from sellers in either country.
 For travel inside one of the Swedish counties or inside Denmark, the local traffic authority tickets are used.
 For travel from Sweden to Denmark tickets can be purchased from the regional transit authorities and ticket sales channels which are part of the Resplus system.

 Until December 2020, the trains were operated by Transdev in Sweden and by DSB in Denmark.
 In December 2020, Swedish rail operator SJ Öresund, a subsidiary of the state-owned operator SJ, took over the operations in Sweden.
-Due to an early cancellation of the contract with SJ, Transdev took over as a temporary operator in December 2022.
-At the same time, Skånetrafiken took over from DSB for operations in Denmark.
+Due to an early cancellation of the contract with SJ as a result of differences in opinion regarding conditions for the rolling stock maintenance, Transdev took over as a temporary operator for both operations in Denmark and Sweden in December 2022.
+VR Sverige will take over operations in December 2025.